vikasrinvi/laravel-bug-watcher/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 This is package is made for the developer.
-It sends the error message in email whenever there is any bug in the application.
+It sends the error message in email whenever there is any bug in the application and also create a clickup task in the clickup.

 ## Features

 - Send Email with the details of the bug.
+- Create a task in the clickUp with bug report

 ## Future Scope